satyaDeepReddyKattegummula/GP-weatherData/README.md

 - Uning DBT to transform the raw data stored in Snowflake into meaningful insights. dbt operates on top of Snowflake and helps in enabling version-controlled, SQL-based transformations.

 Optimizing data flow from S3 to Snowflake
-- Dynamic Scaling: Adjusting the Snowflake’s virtual warehouses for handling varying loads, improving performance and cost-efficiency during heavy traffic / peak ingestion periods
+- Dynamic Scaling: Adjusting the Snowflake’s virtual warehouses for handling varying loads, improving performance and cost-efficiency during heavy traffic / peak ingestion periods.
 - Compressing the files and partition data logically based on time intervals or other attributes to to reduce storage costs and speed up data loads.
 - Processing the data in batches, Optimize for large datasets by batching loads using the COPY INTO command.
 This approach reduces load frequency and maximizes throughput.
 - Automating the data loading process from S3 into Snowflake in near real-time using **Snowpipe**, eliminating manual intervention and ensuring data availability as soon as it's ingested.